esheldon/nsim/config/README.md

 ---------

 - FWHM 1.2
-    - turns out for deg srat 2 is same as fwhm rat 1.2, very far off for others
+    - turns out for dev srat 2 is same as fwhm rat 1.2, very far off for others

     - sim-eg05 0.08
         - eg05rtest1